 Dental sealants are also called pit and fissure sealants, thus indicating their purpose, which is to seal the pits and fissures on teeth.
 Usually sealants are recommended for the molars and premolars to protect the deeper grooves that exist on those particular teeth.
 These pits and fissures are a part of normal tooth development but may be difficult to keep clean.
 A sealant is placed to reduce the collection of bacterial plaque by creating a barrier in a cavity prone area.
 Permanent teeth or newly erupted molars in a child are indicated for this simple and quick procedure.

-Investing in a mouthguard for sports and high-performance activity can be a smile-saving choice.
+In Thunder Bay, investing in a mouthguard for sports and high-performance activity can be a smile-saving choice.

 A nightguard is worn while sleeping to prevent grinding or clenching.
 Also referred to as a bruxism appliance, a nightguard is constructed in a laboratory using a mould of your teeth.
 It is a hard clear plastic on the outer surface with a soft inner layer that fits to the teeth.
 It is an effective tool to reduce stress on the jaw or wear on the teeth while you sleep.